ad-freiburg/wharfer/README.md

 **WARNING THIS IS VERY EXPERIMENTAL WITH NO CLAIM OF ACTUAL SECURITY**

-`wharfer` (pronounced /wɔɹfɚ/ from wharf ≈ pier ≈ dock) is a wrapper around the `docker` command that only allows some basic commands and flags with the goal of enabling `docker` usage by e.g. students on shared Linux machines.
-In the future we may add support for access control using the Unix user running the command.
+`wharfer` (pronounced /wɔɹfɚ/ from wharf ≈ pier ≈ dock) is a wrapper around the `docker` command that only allows some basic commands and flags with the goal of enabling `docker` usage by students on shared Linux machines.
+In the future we may add access control for removing and killing containers using Unix accounts.
 Wharfer should be used together with the ["No Trivial Root for Docker"](https://github.com/ad-freiburg/docker-no-trivial-root) authorization plugin though technically it works without it.
 Also if used with `setgid` and the `docker` group it allows a restricted access to `docker` while allowing full `docker` access for everyone in the `docker` group.

 Building